didoesdigital/typey-type/README.md

 yarn start
 ```

-Open <http://localhost:3000> to view it in the browser.
+Open the Vite local link <http://localhost:5173/typey-type> to view it in the browser.

 ### Offline

-To use Typey Type offline, you can follow the steps in this README to install and start the app in development mode, and copy your progress words from [the Progress page online](https://didoesdigital.com/typey-type/progress) to your local progress page <http://localhost:3000/typey-type/progress> before going offline.
+To use Typey Type offline, you can follow the steps in this README to install and start the app in development mode, and copy your progress words from [the Progress page online](https://didoesdigital.com/typey-type/progress) to your local progress page <http://localhost:5173/typey-type/progress> before going offline.

 ### Testing